Valve-sparing aortic root replacement: Re-modeling technique

 Established by Sir Magdi Yacoub in the mid-1990s, the process involves cutting the aorta superior of (slightly downstream of) the aortic valve and attaching the tube, one end of which has been shaped into a three-lobed wavy ring, directly to the commissures connecting the aortic valve to the aortic wall.
 In other words, the "sinotubular junction" holding the aortic valve in place is reformed with the tube flush with the outermost valve tissue, and extending between the valve's cusps.

 Re-implantation technique

 Established by Tirone E. David and Christopher Feindel at the Toronto General Hospital in 2007, this technique differs in the shape of the Dacron tube's end, which here is a ring with a flat edge, and its location, with the sinotubular junction "inserted" into the tube.
 In other words, the tube acts like a "corset" on the outside of the wall surrounding the aortic valve, though the tube's attachment points are the same as in the Yacoub method.

-Comparison with alternative procedures

-Valve-sparing aortic root replacement (David procedure) is one of several surgical options for treating aortic root aneurysms and preventing aortic dissection.
-The choice of procedure depends on the patient's anatomy, the presence of valve disease, and surgeon expertise.

-David procedure vs. PEARS procedure

-The Personalized External Aortic Root Support (PEARS procedure) is a less invasive alternative to the David procedure: